PRL-PRG/evalr-experiment/README.md

 ### docker-local

+You will need the following tools installed:

+- GNU bash 5.0+
+- Docker 20.0+
+- git 2.24+
+- GNU Make 4.2+

+(Versions are indicative, just the one we use).

 For this one only need GNU make, docker and git (to clone this repository).

 1. Get the docker image